MicrosoftDocs/sql-docs/docs/reporting-services/reporting-services-features-supported-by-the-editions-of-sql-server-2016.md

  <sup>1</sup> For more information on supported data sources in SQL Server Reporting Services (SSRS), see [Data Sources Supported by Reporting Services &#40;SSRS&#41;](../reporting-services/report-data/data-sources-supported-by-reporting-services-ssrs.md).

- <sup>2</sup> Requires Reporting Services in SharePoint mode.
+ <sup>2</sup> Requires Reporting Services 2016 in SharePoint mode.
 For more information, see [Install Reporting Services SharePoint Mode](../reporting-services/install-windows/install-reporting-services-sharepoint-mode.md).
 Starting in Reporting Services 2017, Reporting Services integration with SharePoint is no longer available.
-The [Report Viewer web part on a SharePoint site](report-server-sharepoint/report-viewer-web-part-sharepoint-site.md) is the alternative in Reporting Services 2017 and later.”
+The [Report Viewer web part on a SharePoint site](report-server-sharepoint/report-viewer-web-part-sharepoint-site.md) is the alternative in Reporting Services 2017 and later.

 ## Report Server Database Server Edition Requirements
  When creating a report server database, not all editions of [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] can be used to host the database.
 The following table shows you which editions of the [!INCLUDE[ssDE](../includes/ssde-md.md)] you can use for specific editions of [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)].